 But we felt deep unease about these brands storing our video footage on the cloud, especially indoor videos.
 Cloud-reliant security cameras were getting hacked left, right and center.
+Some even offered them up to cops without warrants!
 Moreover, many useful features of these cameras such as advanced motion detection were locked behind monthly paid subscription plans.
-Even basic things like being able to review recorded clips!
+Even basic things like being able to review recorded clips, which you would expect is a given.

 So while the upfront costs looked low, ongoing costs would quickly balloon.
 This is the downside of the subscription-based model of business that most security camera companies are turning to these days.
 Don’t get me wrong, cloud backup is fine and serves as off-site backup.
 But having it shoved down our throats and having to pay for it is simply unacceptable.